 The Advising Project works with graduate programs to host mentor training and workshops for faculty and mentoring-up workshops for students.
-The Project also partners with GSAS groups and offices to co-sponsor and promote advising-related events.
+It also partners with Harvard Griffin GSAS groups and offices to co-sponsor and promote advising-related events.
 Below are examples of upcoming and past workshops the Project has hosted.

 Are you a faculty member associated with one of the Harvard Integrated Life Sciences (HILS) graduate programs?
 HILS is now offering Faculty Mentor Workshops through the Harvard Training Portal!